ham899/FertilizerRanking/README.md

   - The best parameters found for each phase are saved in a `.json` file.
   - The tuning trial results are saved in a `.csv` file.
 - The best number of iterations is saved in the `average_iterations.txt` file.
-- The `Output` folder contains the rankings the final model generated for the test set -> the submission `.csv` file.
+- The `Output` folder contains the rankings the final model generated for the test set. (the submission `.csv` file)

 ---